suttacentral/legacy-suttacentral/README.md

     GRANT ALL PRIVILEGES ON sc.* TO sc@localhost;
     FLUSH PRIVILEGES;

+Fetch a copy of the latest database with:

+    make fetch-db

-Then preload a database dump with:
+Then load a database dump with:

-    mysql -u sc -psc sc < sc.sql
+    gunzip tmp/sc-latest.sql.gz | mysql -u sc -psc sc

-Ask somebody on the project if you don't have a copy of the database.

-**TODO: Auto-dump database and make available by URL.**
+**TODO: Add db mod needed for new python database.**

 ## Python SuttaCentral